This couldn’t have been truer

 Talking about really great design, here’s several space saving transformer units that’ll blow. your.
 MIND.

 I have always been a big fan of public art; Something about it is intrinsically appealing when it’s interactive, and oftentimes, monumentality and scale make a lasting impression.
-Having grown up in Kuala Lumpur, Malaysia, which was bereft of any good public art or a national public art program, the active NY public arts scene is one that I have enjoyed immensely.
+Having grown up in Kuala Lumpur, Malaysia, which was bereft of any good public art or a truly representative national art program, the active NY public arts scene is one that I have enjoyed immensely.
 With the advent of new technologies, public art has been able to move past the traditional mural or even motor operated works (think of Niki de Saint Phalle’s fountain near the Centre Pompidou) to those where programing, software, and interaction play a major role in the artwork’s functioning.
 However, it’s not just the Big Apple that plays host to some incredible public art.
 Arguably many other cities around the world do it better, however, my experiences globetrotting for the sake of witnessing public art is somewhat limited.
 For now, I’ll just talk about what I’ve seen around NYC and Beantown.

 On a recent trip to Boston, my friend was driving when we passed by this crouched figure (above) graffitied on the side of a building at Dewey Square.
 It turns out the artwork was done by Otavio and Gustavo Pendolfo a.k.a.
 Os Gemeos, a Brazilian graffiti artist duo of twin brothers.
 In fact, “Os Gemeos” is Portuguese for “The Twins.”
 I saw their work during my sophomore year at NYU where their work had also graced the Houston Bowery Wall owned by Goldman Properties.
 In the habit of most exhibiting graffiti artists, the work was done in conjunction with their Os Gemeos exhibition at the Boston Institute of Contemporary Art around August 2012.

 I did some research which revealed that several Bostonians said the Os Gemeos mural looked like a veiled terrorist which I personally think is an ignorant assumption to make.
 A veil does not equate a bomber nor does a hoodie a criminal make (à la Trayvon Martin).
 Instead, done in a similar vein to much of their work, Os Gemeos’ skinny youth is reminiscent of the artists’ childhoods in São Paolo where bright colours and patterns figure heavily into the city’s culture.
 As all good public art should do, the mural brings in an element of intercultural dialogue and a pop of colour to an otherwise drab part of town.
 Although the topic seems disjointed, the artwork ultimately compliments its surroundings.
 As seen in the photo featured in a 2010 Boston.com blog post, the patterning on the mural not only adds vibrancy to the city’s backdrop but also echoes the surrounding buildings’ square windows; an example of the interfacing between public art and it’s environment.
-The imagery’s controversy also highlights public art’s power and ability to stimulate discussion, albeit a polarizing one.
+The imagery’s controversy also highlights public art’s power and ability to stimulate discussion, albeit sometimes in a polarizing fashion.

 The public art installations that I find the most engaging are light and technology oriented.
 Through the use of flashing LEDs, Leo Villareal’s “Buckyball,” (pictured above and below) which was situated in Madison Square Park from October 2012 to February 2013, brought light to a relatively dead park during it’s night hours.
-I personally made the pilgrimage from the upper east side in early February and sat on one of the touted 0 gravity benches (really they were just ergonomically conscious benches made a reclined angle) and stared at the sculpture for about 30 minutes before frostbite began to set in.
+I personally made the pilgrimage from the upper east side in early February and sat on one of the touted 0 gravity benches (really they were just ergonomically conscious benches made at a reclined angle) and stared at the sculpture for about 30 minutes before frostbite began to set in.

 Flashing and pulsating, the Buckyball is crafted after Buckminster Fuller’s fullerene molecule.
 The artwork’s mathematical topic is a clear nod to the marriage of science and art in the form of public sculpture.
 In some senses, the artwork operates in the most traditional of art historical modes: it’s placed on a pedestal as most public statues and monuments are wont to do and its form encourages the viewer to walk around and perceive it from different angles.
 By doing so, Villareal has literally and metaphorically elevated science, mathematics, and geometry while inviting the viewer to interact with sculpture through circumabulation.
 The ephemerality and constantly changing appearance of the artwork is also reflective of New York as the city that never sleeps.
 Again, the sculpture complements the environment rather than disrupts.